-It is CIPFA's view that the overriding aim of the treasury management function should be the effective identification, monitoring and control of risk.
+The MHCLG and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+Guidance from MHCLG and CIPFA places a high priority on the effective identification, monitoring and control of risk.
 The TM Code identifies the main treasury management risks.
 These are considered in detail within Teignbridge District Council's TM Practices, which are available within Finance.
-This strategy sets out the council's approach to investments and borrowing and in particular, credit and counterparty risk, liquidity risk, interest rate risk and refinancing risk.
+This strategy sets out the council's approach to investments and borrowing, including credit and counterparty risk, liquidity risk, interest rate risk and refinancing risk.